How to create an External Feature Group#

 Create using the HSFS APIs#

-Retrieve the storage connector#
+Retrieve the Data Source#

-connector = feature_store.get_storage_connector("connector_name")
+connector = feature_store.get_storage_connector("data_source_name")

 Create an External Feature Group#

-The first step is to instantiate the metadata through the create_external_feature_group method.
-Once you have defined the metadata, you can persist the metadata and create the feature group in Hopsworks by calling fg.save().
+method.
+Once you have defined the metadata, you can persist the metadata and create the feature group in Hopsworks by calling fg.save()

 SQL based external feature group#